Annegreet/globnut-env/README.md

 -   `03_Geography_limitation.R`  - produces input for fig 1a and 1c

--   `03_SEM_GlobNut.R` - produces SEM, displayed in fig 2 and supplementary information fig. 1.3
+-   `03_SEM.R` - produces SEM, displayed in fig 2 and supplementary information figures and tables

--   `03_Alpha_diversity_analysis.Rmd` - linear mixed modelling, fig 3 and supplementary information fig. S2.1 and tables 2.1-2.4
+-   `03_Alpha_diversity_analysis.Rmd` - linear mixed modeling, fig 3, and supplementary information figures and tables

--   `03_Beta_diversity_analysis.Rmd`  - iNEXT beta diversity estimation, linear mixed modelling  and produces fig. 4
+-   `03_Beta_diversity_analysis.Rmd`  - iNEXT beta diversity estimation, linear mixed modeling,  and produces fig. 4 and supplementary information tables

 Data to run these scripts is available at: <https://osf.io/pgxrt/>